dotnet-websharper/docs/content/core/resources.md

 ```

 Here, the `Import` attribute specifies the JavaScript file to import, and the `Inline` attribute is used to define how the function or variable should be called in JavaScript.
+You can use the `$import` special value to refer to the imported valu defined by the `Import` attribute.

 Alternatively, you can use the `WebSharper.JavaScript.JS.Import` family of function to import a JavaScript module and use its exports directly in your code.
 ```fsharp